andycroll/brightonruby.com/_posts/2017/2017-07-07-livable-code-sarah-mei.markdown

 date: '2017-07-07 16:10'
 vimeo: 231672897
 image: '/images/2017/livable-code-sarah-mei.jpg'
+description: 'The modern practice of software isn’t much like architecture or construction.
+The buildings are largely built.
+These days, we make a pre-built space work for whoever lives there.'
 ---

 The modern practice of software isn’t much like architecture or construction.
 The buildings are largely built.
 These days, we make a pre-built space work for whoever lives there.